 Bluetooth low energy was designed for devices that do not stream data continuously but instead transfer small packets of data as needed.
 It operates in the 2.4 GHz ISM band using frequency hopping.
 The transmitter spends less time on the air and needs less energy when on the air.
 This, plus the fact that Bluetooth low energy devices can make connections very quickly, is the key to low power consumption.
 Typical Bluetooth low energy devices are sensors, such as those used for monitoring room temperature, battery levels, and patient vital signs.

-Classic Bluetooth technology is typically intended for streaming data over short distances.
+Bluetooth BR/EDR technology is typically intended for streaming data over short distances.
 The current Bluetooth specification states that it runs in the 2.4 GHz unlicensed ISM band using a master‑slave network topology and frequency hopping at 1600 hops/s.
 Its potential data rate is up to 3 Mbit/s.
 Due to frequency hopping Bluetooth is considered robust and is well suited to demanding applications with a range up to 300 meters.